You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 What if you’ve designed huge collections of 14-16 pieces and aren’t sure if you need to include every piece?

 I tend to choose the statement pieces that really show my design skills, and leave out some of the mainstream essentials that fill out the collection.
-Here’s an example of an entire assortment I designed versus what I showed in my portfolio:
+Here’s another example from my $100k+ freelance career of an entire assortment I designed versus what I showed in my portfolio:

 What if you have a plethora of work that includes recent projects for your current employer, various freelance projects over the years, designs from your own “little” fashion brand, or self directed / test projects?